 2 – Bodmin Moor Walk

 At Golitha Falls you will find a variety of walks through this ancient woodland set on Bodmin Moor.
 The area is home to a series of falls as the River Fowey cascades through the trees.
-With landmarks to discover such as King Doniert’s Stone, a memorial to the last King of Cornwall, Golitha Falls is a great place for a picnic.
+With landmarks to discover such as King Doniert’s Stone, a memorial to the last King of Cornwall, Golitha Falls is a great place for a picnic, especially during bluebell season.
 Along the river are a series of little beaches which dogs (and children!) love.
 It is a top choice for dog walking, and there are many well signposted circular walks of varying lengths.
 On a hot day it provides good shade, and on a wet day the trees provide good cover.
+It’s a fun and engaging walk, often over fallen logs if you are feeling brave.
+It is definitely not flat ground …don’t take a buggy!

 3 – Beach Walk

-Bandit and Megan, the Coombe Farm sheepdogs love Widemouth Bay (Porth an Men, in Cornish) the best.
-You can always get a great walk in whatever the tide.
+The Coombe Farm sheepdogs love Widemouth Bay (Porth an Men, in Cornish) the best.
+You can always have a great walk whatever the tide is up to.
 Dogs are welcome off season and the south side of the beach, known as Blackrock, is dog friendly all year.
 There are rock pools to check out and a mix of sand and stones to walk on, and great views of the beautiful North Coast to enjoy.
 It’s a long, wide beach, which you might have guessed from it’s name, so good for a decent leg stretch.
 There are also dog friendly pubs and cafes here.

 4 – Woodland Walk